 KEN KELLEY – An avid adventure seeker, photographer, professional firefighter, craftsman, paddler, cook, snowboarder, mountain biker, and remodeled trailer owner among other interests.
 With all that said, my greatest and most important adventure is being a husband to an amazing wife and father to three creative and adventurous boys.

-JOY KELLEY – I am a Lettering artist & creative blogger at HowJoyful.com – I love decorating, lemon pie & tea.
-I am always creating something, whether that involves lettering, sewing, crafting, or power tools.
+JOY KELLEY – I am a lettering artist & creative blogger at HowJoyful.com – I am a self-taught English speaker, with a love for decorating, lemon pie & green tea.
+I started blogging to improve my English and share my love for creating, whether that involves lettering, sewing, crafting, or power tools.
 I am the mamá to three little tornados that are always up for an adventure.
-Check out my creative Instagram account.

 The story behind barefoot detour